 You may feel like a mastectomy is inevitable after receiving a diagnosis of early-stage breast cancer.
 That doesn't have to be the case.
 The survival rates of patients who have a lumpectomy can be just as high as those who receive mastectomies.
 Frequently referred to as "breast preservation" surgery, a lumpectomy removes the tumor and surrounding tissue without losing the whole breast.
-The team at Georgia Breast Care in Marietta and Woodstock, Georgia, works with you and your diagnosis to ensure you understand all of your options.
+The team at Georgia Breast Care in Woodstock, Georgia, works with you and your diagnosis to ensure you understand all of your options.
 To meet with a physician and discuss your treatment options, call or use the online booking tool to schedule your appointment today.

 A lumpectomy is performed to remove cancer or abnormal tissue from the breasts.
 You may be a candidate for a lumpectomy if your breast biopsy has tested positive for cancer and it is small and in the early stages.
 Your physician determines the best treatment option for your particular diagnosis.

 A lumpectomy surgery typically takes between 15-45 minutes in total.
 While the procedure is short, you need to undergo routine surgery preparations, including ceasing some medication prior to surgery and not eating for 8-12 hours beforehand.

 If your tumor isn’t identifiable by touch, your physician will most likely perform a mammogram or ultrasound before surgery to determine its exact location.
 The incision location is marked on your skin.
 Next, you are given an IV for fluids and anesthesia.
 Lumpectomy patients may have either local or general anesthesia.